dockeron/dockeron/CONTRIBUTING.md

 ## Channels

 * [Join the Dockeron Gitter Channels](https://gitter.im/dockeron-project)
-    * Use the `#general` channel for general questions or discussion about Atom
+    * Use the `#general` channel for general questions or discussion about Dockeron
     * Use the `#development` channel for questions, discussion and suggestions about code and development
     * Use the `#ui` channel for questions and discussion about Dockeron UI
     * There are many other channels available, check the channel list